Charles2005/Charles2005/README.md

 ### Hi, I'm Charles Abe,
 I am a python developer and I love learning and creating things.

-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m Python Developer
 - 👯 I’m looking to collaborate on creating projects.
 - ⚡  I'm also an Artist and Musician.